-There is no doubt that we are living a new Artificial Intelligence Spring.
+There is no doubt that we are living yet another Artificial Intelligence Spring.

 AI research has its own category in the USA President 2020 budget, with funds likely to hit a record 1 Billion Dollars (just for the non-military sector) and China’s budget is a close second.

 This is hardly surprising if we think that AI is already used in many aspects of our daily life, from security to medical diagnoses and -of course- digital marketing.

 The present wave of progress has led many marketeers and data analysts to proclaim that AI (at least in its “Machine Learning” form) is the future of digital marketing.

 Machine Learning for digital marketing can indeed deliver amazing results, but the immense progress registered in the world of Machine Learning means we now need human intelligence to communicate with artificial intelligence.
 The “brute force” age when the only purpose of machines was to compute simple human skills at light speed is over for ever and with no regrets.
 Now we are living the stage of the “Digital Paradox”: using Big Data, we have trained machines to recognise patterns, solve problems and make accurate predictions, but the sheer sophistication of these operations now requires human intelligence to serve that data in a form that intelligent machines can understand and use.

 How can marketeers make practical use of this cutting-edge technology today?